 Normally, students with serious discipline offenses need to be removed from the classroom and placed in a separate setting away from other children.
+In fact, the Education Code prohibits traditional ISDs from mixing discipline students with a DAEP placement with general education students that are not under a discipline placement.

-Texas traditional school districts have Disciplinary Alternative Education Programs (DAEP) for students who commit serious disciplinary offenses.
+Texas traditional ISDs have Disciplinary Alternative Education Programs (DAEP) for students who commit serious disciplinary offenses.
 Traditional ISD schools have the ability to place transfer students with serious offenses into DAEP.
-For instance, a traditional ISD school can place transfer students that are registered sex offenders in DAEP for an extended period of time.
-Alternatively, traditional ISD schools can refuse to enroll transfer students from other districts if they have not completed an alternative placement requirement assigned in their previous school.
+For instance, a traditional ISD school can place transfer students that are registered sex offenders in DAEP for an extended period of time.34 Alternatively, traditional ISD schools can refuse to enroll transfer students from other districts if they have not completed an alternative placement requirement assigned in their previous school.35